 Lightroom doesn’t edit photos or move them around; instead, all changes made by users are kept within their catalogue.
 Lightroom keeps a log of edits in your catalogue, but the original photo remains intact.

 Photoshop Express operates differently here.
 When editing an image, you’re always working on the original file unless a PSD file is saved.
 The PSD file is a downgrade in resolution but does maintain the changes you made.
-The primary difference is with Lightroom all changes are saved in the catalogue; with Photoshop Express, you have to save separate files from managing.
+The primary difference is with Lightroom all changes are saved in the catalogue; with Photoshop Express, you have to keep separate files from managing.

-Check out: Adobe Photoshop Express Tutorial.
+Check out: Adobe Photoshop Express Tutorial

 Photoshop Express is the clear winner here.
 It features